Dual role

 Marion Davies has multiple roles in Buried Treasure (1921) which has a reincarnation theme.

-A dual role (also known as a double role) refers to one actor playing two roles in a single production.
+A dual role (also known as a double role) is an instance of one actor playing two roles in a single production.
 Dual roles (or a larger number of roles for an actor) may be deliberately written into a script, or may instead be a choice made during production, often due to a low budget.
-In film and television, dual roles are often used for comic effect, or to depict identical twins or relatives.
+In film and television, dual roles are often used for comic effect, or to depict identical twins or other relatives.
 In a theatrical production where more than one actor plays multiple characters, it is sometimes referred to as an "Ironman" cast.

 Theatre

 In theatre, the use of multiple roles may be budget-related, may be intended to give an accomplished actor more stage time or a greater challenge, or may be of thematic significance to the story.
 The combination of factors leading to such a decision may often remain unknown.
 For example, debate exists over the significance of William Shakespeare's use of dual roles, with a notable example being whether the characters of Cordelia and the Fool in King Lear were intended to be one and the same, or whether the mysterious Third Murderer in Macbeth is actually Macbeth himself.
 In the musical Hamilton, four actors/actresses are cast in dual roles, each a major supporting character, with a change of roles between the first and second acts.
 The actors who play John Laurens/Philip Hamilton, Marquis de Lafayette/Thomas Jefferson, and Hercules Mulligan/James Madison wear identical white costumes in the opening song, "Alexander Hamilton", and were given lines with intentional double meanings that would fit either of their dual roles.

 In the original West End production of J. K. Rowling’s Harry Potter and the Cursed Child Parts One and Two many roles are doubled including Uncle Vernon/Severus Snape/Lord Voldemort, Aunt Petunia/Madame Hooch/Delores Umbridge, Amos Diggory/Albus Dumbledore, Trolley Witch/Minerva McGonagall, Cedric Diggory/James Potter Jr./James Potter Sr., Dudley Dursley/Karl Jenkins/Viktor Krum, and Rose Granger-Weasley/Young Hermione.